OrelMv/Movies-Subscriptions-App/README.md

 - My incentive for building this project is to learn and get a good practice on React.js, Node.js and MongoDB technologies.

 ## Prerequisite
-If you want to run this project, it is necessary to connect to it 2 MongoDB data bases:
+If you want to run this project, it is necessary to connect to it two MongoDB data bases:
 - usersDB to Cinema_WS API with only one collection -> each document has two fields: username(string) and password(string) of the user.
 - subscriptionsDB to Subscriptions_WS API with three collections:\
 1.members -> each document has three fields: name(string), email(string) and city(string).\